mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 ----

-39. :hwlabel:`SAMPLER`: 8 samplers can be triggered from either Deck.
+39. :hwlabel:`SAMPLER`: Push this button to activate the "Sampler" feature.
+8 samplers can be triggered from either Deck.
 Add samplers to the sampler bank pushing a Performance PAD button.
-If a sampler is loaded then the push will start the sampler, push again while playing will replay the track from Cue point.
+If a sampler is loaded then another push on the Performance PAD will play the sampler from its Cue point.
+Push the Performance PAD again while playing will replay the sampler from Cue point.

     Press and hold :hwlabel:`SHIFT` and push a Performance PAD button to stop a sampler while playing or eject a sampler when stopped.